What Does That Mean?

 The period of time set up to allow you to purchase private health insurance, in and outside the Marketplace, usually once a year.
-The open enrollment period for Connect for Health Colorado to find out the most current open enrollment dates.
+Please visit Connect for Health Colorado to find out the most current open enrollment dates.
 You will also find information as to how you can enroll in private health insurance due to a life changing event, such as losing your job or moving.
 Health First Colorado (Colorado’s Medicaid Program) does not have a set enrollment period, so you can sign up for Medicaid anytime during the year.

 Health care services that include screenings, checkups, and other testing to prevent or reduce serious illness.

 Primary care can cover a lot of health care services including prevention, screening, physical health, mental health, dental care, and checkups.
 It is essentially health care that is meant to meet most of your needs.

 Qualifying Life Event

 A qualifying life event allows you to buy private health insurance outside of an open enrollment period.
 A qualifying life event can include getting married, having a baby or being released from prison or jail.
 People have 60 days after a qualifying life event to contact Connect for Health Colorado to sign up for private health insurance and to see if they are eligible for financial assistance to purchase health insurance.
 Health First Colorado (Colorado’s Medicaid Program) does not have a set enrollment period, so you can sign up for Health First Colorado anytime during the year.